 And what about the money CRA got from your account?

 It’s gone, baby, gone.
 Unless you eventually successfully demonstrate, through an appeal or an objection that your assessment was wrong and you never owed that tax.
 In that event, any overpayment to your tax account will eventually be credited back to you.

 Need help with a frozen bank account?
-Click here to book a FREE consultation http://www.dioguarditaxbrokers.ca
+Click here to book a your in peron consultation. http://www.dioguarditaxbrokers.ca

 Has this ever happened to you?
 To someone you know?
 Share your story.
 Or ask a question.